googlecartographer/rfcs/text/0000-internal-headers.md

 We will move some of the files into a directory structure beneath `cartographer/internal`.
 Header files in `cartographer/internal` will not be installed.
 No public header file can include these internal headers.
+Similarly if gRPC-related code for cloud-based mapping is put inside a `cartographer/grpc` directory, its internal implementation will be put inside `cartographer/grpc/internal`.

 ## Discussion Points
 [discussion]: #discussion